mohitpai/journey-optimizer.en/help/using/rn/inline-messages-steps.md

 ![](assets/inline-migration-steps4.png)

 * If there is no error, you are good to go.
 * If there are errors, look for the error by searching "errorMessage".
-The following error is expected as migration of multi-channel messages is not supported.
+The following error is expected as migration of multi-channel messages is not supported: "Migration of multi-channel messages is not supported".
 You will have to rebuild this journey.

     ![](assets/inline-migration-steps5.png)